The wind wound up its path and made a detour

 I did not lose hope and worked on the pond

-with collective hopes getting narrower by the day
+with collective hopes getting faded by the day

 a few people now dismissed me as a mad man

-who knew nothing else but to dig his grave.
+who knew nothing but to dig his own grave.

-The flow of flowers and the fruits dried up to me
+The flow of flowers and the fruits dried up on me

 as I meditated upon nature, to provide the bounty

-not riches or gold, but pure water only it could provide
+not riches, but pure water only could it provide to

 the flowing water filled the canal and wet the pond

-the next day, with happy tidings came the river gushing
+the next day, with tidings came the river gushing

 These days, I am a Guru, giving my blessings to all